Kfar Hamam

 The village has a strategic location in the Hermon mountains of Lebanon, as it overlooks the Upper Galilee of Israel and is very close by to the Golan Heights and the Shebaa farms.
 Its importance also lies in the fact that its very close to an intersection of the borders of three countries; those being Lebanon, Israel, and Syria.

 History

-Kfarhamam is originally a Syriac word.
+Kfar Hamam is originally a Syriac word.
 Kfar means house and hamam means peace, hence Kfarhamam means "the house of peace".
 The village is about 500 years old and has been destroyed and rebuilt many times since the 1970s.
 Many people had escaped the village due to the security problems of the region, until in the late 1970s the village was fully evacuated for a certain period of time.
 Fifty percent of these evacuees had to immigrate to Brazil and Canada to earn their living; most of which still have not returned until this day.
-Even today, the villagers of Kfarhamam usually live in foreign countries/cities due to the many effects of the Israeli occupation and the Lebanese Governments' negligence towards the Arqoob region in which the village lies.
-Most of these villagers are distributed between Brazil, Canada, the Persian Gulf, Europe, and the more advanced cities of Lebanon such as Beirut, Saida, and the Bekaa valley.
+Even today, the villagers of Kfarhamam usually live in foreign countries/cities due to the many effects of the former Israeli occupation and the ongoing Lebanese Governments' negligence towards the Arqoob region in which the village lies.